AdoryVo/calendarize-webreg/README.md

   document.body.appendChild(calendarize)
 })()
 ```

 > The bookmark code blurb, formatted

-## Privacy
+## 🔒 Privacy

-If you have any concerns about privacy, keep in mind that the program only uses the data during operation and does not collect them (you may verify this with the [source code](https://github.com/AdoryVo/calendarize-webreg)).
+If you have any concerns about privacy, the program does not collect or store any of your information (you may verify this with the [source code](https://github.com/AdoryVo/calendarize-webreg)).

 ## ⭐ See also